© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Saucer barrow 330m north east of The Mill House is a scheduled monument protected by Historic England under reference 1016704.
 View the official record →

-Saucer barrow 330m north east of The Mill House is a Neolithic or Bronze Age burial mound located in Sussex, England.
+Saucer barrow 330m north east of The Mill House is a Bronze Age burial mound located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016704.

 Saucer barrow 330m north east of The Mill House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016704.